Badisi/latest-version/README.md

     next?: string;
     /**
      * The tag or version range that was provided (if provided).
+     *
      * @default "latest"
      */
     wantedTagOrRange?: string;
     /**
-     * The latest version of the package found on the provided registry and satisfied by the wanted tag or version range.
+     * The latest version of the package found on the registry and satisfied by the wanted tag or version range.
      */
     wanted?: string;
     /**